San Diego Injury Law Center Birth Injury Lawyers

 There are two main types of injuries that can occur during the birth/delivery process; injuries from a lack of oxygen to the brain and injuries from trauma.
 Lack of oxygen to the brain, known as hypoxia or asphyxia, can cause life-long disability, depending on the area of the brain affected and degree and duration of oxygen deprivation.
 The process of birth often causes a small reduction in oxygen supply to the brain and many babies are born with some evidence of asphyxia at birth, which is called birth depression.
 However, because of the reserve supply of oxygen and blood that is provided to the baby in the uterus through the placenta, most babies who are born with some depression at birth or hypoxia can be quickly and easily treated with some stimulation after birth and such babies rarely, if ever, suffer any significant injury to their brain.

-There are several conditions which can cause more significant hypoxia or asphyxia at birth, and these can lead to more significant brain injuries that include the following:
+There are several conditions which can cause more significant hypoxia or asphyxia at birth, and can lead to more significant brain injuries including the following:

 - Compression of the umbilical cord